-Property, plant and equipment
+Property, plant and equipment held for own use

 Solvency II:

 According to the Solvency II-valuation principles, undertakings shall apply the fair value model and the revaluation model of IAS 40 and IAS 16 respectively when valuing property, plant and equipment.
 Furthermore, it is permitted to apply valuation models that value at the lower of the carrying amount and fair value less costs to sell.